tombresee/SensorAnalysis/index.md

 - What is anomaly is heavily dependent on context
 - Tuning parameters for DBSCAN is sometimes limited, due to the need for subject-matter expertise of the actual dataset itself
 - High computational costs for algorithms such as DBSCAN - High computational expense of average O(n log(n)) coming from a need to execute a neighbourhood query for each point; killing my time...also, the quality of the clustering results strongly depends on the measure you choose to compare the time-series (the standard euclidean distance measure may not be ideal for time-series, maybe)
+- Tuning DBSCAN is not an easy thing

 <br>